 In 1979, Dr. Babin returned to East Texas and settled in Woodville where he opened a dental office.
 Over the past three-plus decades in Woodville, in addition to maintaining his successful dental practice, he has served as Woodville’s Mayor, City Councilman, and as a Woodville ISD School Board Member, and in various other civic roles including Director of the Tyler County Chamber of Commerce and Lions Club President.
 Since 1999, Dr. Babin has served on the Lower Neches Valley Authority, appointed by then-Gov. Bush and reappointed by Gov. Perry.
 He has also previously served on the Texas State Historical Commission and the Texas State Board of Dental Examiners.
 In addition, he has served on the Deep East Texas Council of Governments.

 On January 5, 2015, Dr. Babin was sworn in to the 114th Congress.
-He was appointed to two committees that are critically important to the 36th District.
-His service on the House Transportation and Infrastructure Committee affords him the opportunity to address the critical ports, highways, rails and pipelines that provide thousands of jobs and fuel a hub of economic activity that includes more petrochemical refining facilities than any district in the country.
+He was appointed to two committees that are critically important to the 36th District of Texas.
+His service on the House Transportation and Infrastructure Committee affords him the opportunity to address the critical ports, highways, rails, and pipelines that provide thousands of jobs and fuel a hub of economic activity that includes more petrochemical refining facilities than any other district in the country.

-Dr. and Mrs. Babin are members of the First Baptist Church of Woodville, where he has served as a deacon, Sunday school teacher, choir member and as a member of Gideon’s International.
-He and his wife, Roxanne, also from Beaumont, have been married since 1972; have 5 children and 13 grandchildren.
-They live in Woodville, Texas.
+Dr. and Mrs. Babin are members of the First Baptist Church of Woodville, where he has served as a deacon, Sunday school teacher, choir member, and as a member of Gideon’s International.
+He and his wife, Roxanne, also from Beaumont, have been married since 1972; have 5 children and 14 grandchildren.
+The couple still resides in Woodville.
+Making America safe, strong, and economically secure for the future of his children and grandchildren remains his reason for running to maintain his seat in Congress and proudly serve the people of TX-36.